BaobabHealthTrust/eTimesheets-Web/README.md

 We encourage you to contribute to eTimesheets-WEB!
-Please check out the [Contributing to eTimesheets guide](https://github.com/BaobabHealthTrust/eTimesheets-Web) for guidelines about how to proceed.
+Please check out the [Contributing to eTimesheets guide](https://github.com/BaobabHealthTrust/eTimesheets-Web) for guidelines about how to proceed with contributing.

 ### For contributors and contributing stats follow the link below: